-Winston Churchill, an icon too many, and certainly the United Kingdom's most revered Prime Minister, funeral recalled.
+Winston Churchill, an icon to many, and certainly the United Kingdom's most revered Prime Minister.

 Winston Churchill died on 24 Jan 1965, at the age of 90, from a series of strokes.
 Queen Elizabeth immediately contacted Churchill's wife lamenting the loss of his 'many-sided genius'.